ziyunliu4444/osu2mir/README.md

 # osu-for-beat-tracking
 Pipelines for using Osu! data for beat and downbeat tracking

-.osz files (original beatmap files) can be batch-downloaded at https://github.com/nzbasic/batch-beatmap-downloader.
+Follow the following steps if you want to use Osu! data for beat and downbeat tracking:

+1. Download .osz files (original beatmap files) using https://github.com/nzbasic/batch-beatmap-downloader.
+Remember to filter for only ranked beatmaps to ensure quality.
+For other filters, you can either follow our guide or choose on your own.

-data_partition.py groups the .osz files into files with 1. single uninherited timing point 2. multiple uninherited timing point (>=5s apart) and 3. multiple uninherited timing point (<5s apart).
+2. Use data_partition.py to group the .osz files into files with 1. single uninherited timing point 2. multiple uninherited timing point (>=5s apart) and 3. multiple uninherited timing point (<5s apart).
+Subset 1 and subset 2 should have high quality, use subset 3 with caution.

-data_conversion.py converts .osz files into audio and corresponding metered beat annotations in .txt format, which are typically used as ground truth in beat and downbeat tracking research.
+3. Use data_conversion.py to convert .osz files into audio and corresponding metered beat annotations in .txt format, which are typically used as ground truth in beat and downbeat tracking research.

+Extra:

-extract_uninherited_timing_points.py extracts only uninherited timing points in .json format with corresponding audio.
+You can use extract_uninherited_timing_points.py to extract only uninherited timing points in .json format with corresponding audio.

+You can use song_info_csv.py to extract information including title, artist, creator, tags, number of uninherited timing points, and mp3 duration for all beatmaps in a folder into a single .csv file.

-self_track_madmom.py is the pipeline we used to run madmom inferences.
+self_track_madmom.py is the pipeline we used to run madmom inferences in our guide.
 Use GPU if possible.

-madmom_evaluation.py compares madmom result with user's annotations.
+madmom_evaluation.py is the script we used to compare madmom result with user's annotations in the guide.

-song_info_csv.py extracts beatmap information including title, artist, creator, tags, number of uninherited timing points, and mp3 duration into a .csv file.